seek-oss/skuba/docs/cli/build.md

 Compiles your project for compatibility with CommonJS and ES2015 modules.

-This is useful for building isomorphic npm packages, and serves as a replacement for [`smt build`].
+This is useful for building isomorphic npm packages.

 ```shell
 skuba build-package